 Jul 1, 2016

 April 6, 2006, turned out to be a great day for Metsä Board Simpele.
 A new era of boardmaking was just beginning; a line was started-up after a major rebuild.
-The heart of the rebuild was a ValZone metal belt calender (today OptiCalender Metal Belt).
+The heart of the rebuild was an OptiCalender Metal Belt calender.
 The past decade has shown that the risk of being a pioneer in a new calendering technology has been well worthwhile.
 The metal belt calender has opened up doors to success; learning by doing has converted the mill into a benchmark in the folding boxboard industry.

 Before the day in 2006, Simpele was a folding boxboard producer using the only known production concept to produce high-quality board.
 The conventional Yankee cylinder method was restraining production.
 Valmet was developing a solutions that suited this purpose; metal belt calendering offered a remedy against the production bottleneck with extremely good board surface quality.
 This opportunity justified Simpele to make a major investment in the future.